Dine & Climb Waterfalls ‘Pretty Close’ to Kingston

-Jamaica is known as the Land of Wood and Water due to its rich biodiversity and over 100 rivers.
-Not all of the island’s rivers are navigable and some are seasonal which means that they run dry outside of the rainy season.
-The rivers which last all year create lovely recreational opportunities such as swimming, fishing, bamboo rafting and riverside dining.
-Jamaicans enjoy cooking outdoors on woodfire or coal stoves as many believe that this old-fashioned means of preparing Jamaican dishes results in better taste.
+Known as the Land of Wood and Water, Jamaica is home to rich biodiversity and over 100 rivers.
+These rivers create lovely recreational opportunities for swimming, fishing, bamboo rafting and riverside dining.
+Many Jamaicans enjoy cooking outdoors on woodfire or coal stoves as this old-fashioned means of preparing Jamaican dishes results in better taste.
 Cooking outdoors by the river is great but eating by or in the river is even better.
-Pretty Close 876 is a riverside kitchen and dining experience in Gordon Town, St. Andrew.
-Here’s how to find it and what to expect.
+Pretty Close 1876 offers an authentic Jamaican riverside kitchen and dining experience in Gordon Town, St. Andrew, and I couldn’t recommend it more.
+Here’s how to find it and what to expect in 2025.

 Close up of vegan food in Kingston Jamaica